Are you in search of an ideal dog BMI? Keep reading this article.

 Measure the dog’s height using a tape measure from the ground to the torso

-Divide both values to come up with your dog’s BMI
+Divide weight by height to come up with your dog’s BMI

 So, how is BMI interpreted for dogs?

 The WTH gives off the answers.
 If we’re going for a 5-point scale, a dog is 10% overweight if 3.5 is its WTH ratio.
 A 3 is an ideal dog BMI in this matter.

 Dogs with a 4 to 5 WTH ratio require a more regulated diet and exercise program.
 They also tend to need specialized joint supplements to aid their continuous recovery.

 Despite this, know that every dog is not the same.
 Some dogs are naturally heavy-weighing because of their muscles, while some have too small of a WTH because they are tiny and cannot grow any bigger.